2013 Lucas Oil Pro Motocross Championship Concludes in Southern California

 Alli Sports is a media, event and branded content company that specializes in action, adventure, and adrenaline based sports.
-Alli Properties include the Dew Tour, Lucas Oil Pro Motocross Championship, the Red Bull Signature Series, GoPro World of Adventure Sports and Octane Academy; Alli Media, which creates original content, produces and presents content with partners and distributes content through a variety of channels; and Alli enterprises consisting of E-commerce, event merchandise and branded licensed product.
+Alli Properties include the Dew Tour, Lucas Oil Pro Motocross Championship, the Red Bull Signature Series and Octane Academy; Alli Media, which creates original content, produces and presents content with partners and distributes content through a variety of channels; and Alli enterprises consisting of E-commerce, event merchandise and branded licensed product.
 Alli Sports is a division of the NBC Sports Group.
 More information can be found at www.Allisports.com.

 AMA Pro Racing